The Aaland Agency

 It costs you nothing to have us take a look.
 The most difficult step of any journey is the first one.

-How is this a losing situation?
+This is a losing situation?